Chapter 29 BWV 121 Christum wir sollen loben schon

 Each chorale phrase is introduced by fugal expositions of itself in the lower voices.
 The long notes of the chorale melody emerge and shine through the complex counterpoint and the voluminous praises radiate out in all directions.
-The final extended cadence is formed from the lower voices swirling below an eleven-bar held note of f# sung by the sopranos.
-The symbolism could not be clearer as the melismas in all parts carry forth the single word reicht---earth, world, empire, dominion, all lit by the glow of acclamation.
+The final extended cadence is formed from the lower voices swirling below a note of f# sung by the sopranos and held for eleven bars!
+The symbolism could not be clearer as the melismas in all parts carry forth the single word----reicht---earth, world, empire, dominion, all lit by the glow of acclamation.

 But the movement is not without structural challenges, created mainly by the squeezing of a melody from one tradition into that of another.
 The key scheme of the fantasia largely follows that of the chorale described above, Em, D, G and Bm.
 The key signature is two sharps, that of the key in which it ends rather than begins.
 This in itself is indicative of Bach's technical problems.
 It is very rare for a large-scale Baroque movement to begin and end in different keys and the fact that Bach does so is indicative of his willingness, on this occasion, to allow aspects of archaic style to override contemporary harmonic practice.

 Further discussion of this issue of keys may be found in the analysis of the last movement of C 68 (chapter 49).